kristiania-pgr112-bergen/2022/README.md

 This repository is for students at Campus Bergen taking the course PGR112 this semester.

-This repository will be updated from time to time, where bigger changes made to the repository will be announced of Canvas.
+This repository will change during the semester, from lecture to lecture, where bigger changes made to the repository will be announced on Canvas.

+---

+What will GitHub be used for during this course?

+- Course materials
+- Tasks
+- Delivieres
+- Discussions
+- Version Control